Buy land or buildings

 Unless there is known community interest, we will not notify sales such as:

 - Sales of houses or other developed sites to the sitting tenant

 - Sales providing public benefit, such as road-widening schemes

 - Exchanges of forest or open land to rationalise boundaries or landholdings

 - Sales of small areas of land to the adjoining owner.

 Boundary adjustments and sale or lease of small areas of land

-Read our policy (PDF 70KB) on dealing with direct requests from neighbours or other private interests wishing to acquire part of the National Forest Estate.
+Read our policy on dealing with direct requests from neighbours or other private interests wishing to acquire part the forests and land we manage: